HESTHECHOCOLATEMAN/collab-vm-server/README.md

 Open the collab-vm-server.sln file and make sure before anything you go to Project > collab-vm-server Properties > C/C++ > Additional Include Directories then make sure to select the location of the header files.
 Next go to Project > collab-vm-server Properties > Linker > General and change the Additional Library Directories to include the location of the .dll and .lib files.

-To compile the database files you need ODB, available here: http://www.codesynthesis.com/products/odb/download.xhtml When you have downloaded it go to src/Database and type this command in:
+To compile the database files you need ODB, available here: http://www.codesynthesis.com/products/odb/download.xhtml Grab the .deb, .rpm, or whatever you might have, and type odb when its done installing to make sure its working.

-odb -d sqlite -s -q Config.h VMSettings.h

-And everything should work after that.

 ## Linux
 This is specifically for Debian-based distributions like Ubuntu but it really should work in most distributions of Linux.
 Like Windows the dependencies for Guacamole are required.
 You can download these from the Ubuntu package manager.

 When you've got all the dependencies for Guacamole you need to get ODB.
 Again it is available in the link above.
-This requires GCC 6.
+This is compiled with GCC 6, although it might work with older versions.

+The first thing we need to do is compile the databases.
+When you have odb ready, go to collab-vm-server/src/Database and type this command in:

+odb -d sqlite -s -q Config.h VMSettings.h

+Make sure you have the mysql and sqlite database runtime libraries before compiling, again available in the codesynthesis website.
+Just extract the odb folder from both of the zip files into collab-vm-server/src.

-Go into source/collab-vm-server and type the following commands
+Next we go into the collab-vm-server folder and type in the following commands:

 aclocal